Healthy Oceans Seafood Guide

 Our goal is to increase consumer understanding and preference for sustainably caught seafood.
 We also encourage seafood industry retailers, chefs and restaurateurs to implement sustainable seafood practices.

 Recently, we took our partnership with the Monterey Bay Aquarium Seafood Watch® program to a new level in order to provide consumers with even more sustainable seafood recommendations.
-The Safina Center and Seafood Watch are now using the same science-based criteria and methodology, developed by Seafood Watch, to rate seafood species.
+The Safina Center and Seafood Watch are now using the same science-based criteria and methodology to rate seafood species.
 Now our seafood ratings list contains seafood species rated by both The Safina Center and Seafood Watch.
 These ratings are determined by evaluating each species’ abundance in the wild, how well the fishing is controlled and managed, and how the fishing affects other species and habitats.
 We also include health advisory information to alert consumers to contaminants and mercury in some seafood.

 Each rating takes months of research to condense dozens of scientific and government reports.
 Additionally, each report is peer reviewed to ensure each rating is accurate and up-to-date.
 Our work is transparent, authoritative, and easy for consumers to understand and use.